First Lady of Seychelles

 The First Lady of Seychelles, officially the First Lady of the Republic of Seychelles, is the title and position attributed to the wife of the President of Seychelles.
-The current first lady of Seychelles is Linda Ramkalawan, wife of President Wavel Ramkalawan, who has held the position since 26 October 2020.
+The current first lady of Seychelles is Veronique Herminie, wife of President Patrick Herminie, who has held the position since 26 October 2025.

 History

 The first four presidents of Seychelles - James Mancham, France-Albert René, James Michel, and Danny Faure - all had a history of divorces, leading to lengthy periods when the position of first lady was vacant.

 The first president of Seychelles, James Mancham, and his first wife, Heather Evans, divorced in 1974 before the country gained independence from the United Kingdom.
 Consequently, there was no first lady during his short presidency.

 In 1977, then-Prime Minister France-Albert René overthrew Mancham during the 1977 Seychelles coup d'état.
 His second wife, educator Geva René, became the country's inaugural First Lady.
 She was also the longest serving first lady in the country's history.
 Geva René served as first lady for seventeen years from 1977 until her separation and divorce from President René in 1992.
 President René's and First Lady Geva René's divorce was finalized in April 1993.

 Shortly after his divorce, President René married his third wife, Sarah Zarquani, with whom he already had one child, in late June 1993.
 Zarquani had moved abroad in 1990 after conceiving the couple's first child during an extramarital affair and returned to the Seychelles following the finalization of the president's divorce from Geva René.
 She became first lady from her marriage in 1993 until 2004 and survived him upon his death in 2019.

 Most recently, the position of First Lady of Seychelles was vacant from 2013 until 2020.
 President James Michel and First Lady Natalie Michel announced their divorce in October 2013.
 President Michel's successor, President Danny Faure, and his then-wife, Jeannine, also finalized their divorce on 10 October 2016, less than one week before Faure's presidential inauguration, resulting in another vacancy for the role of first lady.

 In October 2020, Linda Ramkalawan became the country's first new first lady since 2013.
 She and her husband, President Wavel Ramkalawan, have been married since May 1985.
 Unlike their predecessors, neither President Ramkalawan nor First Lady Ramkalawan have any previous marriages.